-Besides enabling the online and mobile-based platforms for connecting suppliers-buyers, maintaining value chains, and accommodating daily shopping options for the people under government imposed lockdown, we have observed other relatively simpler yet effective ICT applications in Asia Pacific, which supports mobility of people to maintain economic productivity legally and without worsening the pandemic situation.
-In Kazakhstan, the Government has launched a free online service (AgroRuqsat).
-This web based citizen service can issue valid mobility permits for its farmers, so that these people can legally have access to their agroproductions without violating the official social distancing and isolation directives.
-The interested agricultural workers who need to be in the field for food production and sales, request for their mobility each time they need to go out at AgroRuqsat.
-Moreover, usually between a few minutes to 24 hours, an official response is communicated to the applicant individuals.
-On June 1, 2020, after the COVID-19 infection level decreased, the Kazakhstan Government stopped the operation of AgroRuqsat.
+Besides enabling the online and mobile-based connecting platforms for suppliers-buyers, maintaining value chains, and accommodating daily shopping options for the people under government imposed lockdown, we have observed other relatively simpler yet effective ICT applications in Asia-Pacific, which supports mobility of people to maintain economic productivity legally and without worsening the pandemic situation.
+In Kazakhstan.
+Government has launched a free online service (AgroRugsat).
+This web based citizen service can issue valid mobility permits for its farmers, so that these people can legally have access to their agro-productions without violating the official social distancing and isolation directives.
+The interested agricultural workers who need to be in the field for food production and sales, request for their mobility each time they need to go out at AgroRugsat.
+Moreover, usually between a few minutes to 24 hours, an official response is decreased, the Kazakhstan Government stopped the operation of AgroRugsat43.

 The COVID crisis and the consequent social distancing requirements have also created new entrepreneurial opportunities for many.
 In Senegal, a women-led e-payment platform PayDunya, got huge boost in their business after the regional governments started enforcing social distancing and mobility restrictions for the general population.
-According to Ms. Youma Dieng Fall, the
+According to Ms. Youma Dieng Fall, the founder of PayDunya, the majority of her new clientele are from MSMEs in agricultural and pharmaceutical sectors.44 With the goal of revitalizing the economy, the